nestjs/docs.nestjs.com/content/fundamentals/lifecycle-events.md

 The `onModuleDestroy()`, `beforeApplicationShutdown()` and `onApplicationShutdown()` hooks are called in the terminating phase (in response to an explicit call to `app.close()` or upon receipt of system signals such as SIGTERM if opted-in).
 This feature is often used with [Kubernetes](https://kubernetes.io/) to manage containers' lifecycles, by [Heroku](https://www.heroku.com/) for dynos or similar services.

-Disabled by default for performances optimizations, to use these hooks **you must enable them** by calling `enableShutdownHooks()`, which listens to shutdown signals:
+Shutdown hook listeners consume system resources, so they are disabled by default.
+To use shutdown hooks, you **must enable listeners** by calling `enableShutdownHooks()`:

 ```typescript
 import { NestFactory } from '@nestjs/core';